mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 As a result, we obtain reads from open chromatin regions.
 ATAC-Seq uses paired-end reads.
 That means, two reads with two different adapters sequencing the extremities of a fragment which spans a certain distance.
 However, we also have fragments that span one nucleosome or more.
 As you can imagine, these fragments span a bigger distance than most of the fragments from open chromatin regions (with no nucleosome).
 Thus, we can filter the reads based on this distance in the analysis.

 ## Data
 In this tutorial we will use data from the study of [Buenrostro et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825), the first paper on ATAC-Seq.
 The data is from a human cell line of purified CD4+ T cells, called GM12878.
 The original dataset had 2 x 200 million reads and this would be too big to process in a training session.
 So, we downsampled the original dataset to 200,000 randomly selected reads.
-We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on a chromosome, similar to what you might get with a typical ATAC-seq sample (2 x 20 million reads in original fastq).
-Furthermore, we want to compare the predicted open chromatin regions to known binding sites of a transcriptional repressor called [CTCF](https://en.wikipedia.org/wiki/CTCF).
-This will help us to find sites that are potential silencer regions.
-For that reason, we will download predicted sites of CTCF from ENCODE (ENCSR361KVZ, dataset ENCFF049IPS).
+We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on this chromosome, similar to what you might get with a typical ATAC-seq sample (2 x 20 million reads in original fastq).
+Furthermore, we want to compare the predicted open chromatin regions to known binding sites of a well-known DNA-binding protein implicated in 3D structure: [CTCF](https://en.wikipedia.org/wiki/CTCF).
+This protein binds between 15 and 40 thousand sites genome-wide and thus generate a region of open chromatin around it.
+It can be used as a positive control for good quality of ATAC-Seq.
+For that reason, we will download binding sites of CTCF identified by ChIP in the same cell line from ENCODE (ENCSR000DZN, dataset ENCFF117WKK).

 > ### Agenda